zurg3/cf-warp/README.md

 > A simple CLI to get [WARP+](https://blog.cloudflare.com/announcing-warp-plus/) as [WireGuard](https://www.wireguard.com) configuration.

-> For people who just want an easy way to get a WireGuard of WARP, just download this file: [https://zurg3-cf-warp.glitch.me/warp.conf](https://zurg3-cf-warp.glitch.me/warp.conf).
+> For people who just want an easy way to get a WireGuard of WARP, just download a config from here: [https://zurg3.github.io/cf-warp/](https://zurg3.github.io/cf-warp/).
-> Source code of the backend can be found [here](https://glitch.com/edit/#!/zurg3-cf-warp).
+> Source code of the backend can be found [here](https://github.com/zurg3/cf-warp/tree/master/web).

 ## Usage